Indications for Tramadol Extended-Release Tabs:

 Not for use as an as-needed (prn) analgesic.
 Use only if alternative treatment options (eg, non-opioid analgesics) are ineffective, not tolerated, or otherwise inadequate to provide sufficient management of pain.

 Use lowest effective dose for shortest duration.
 Swallow whole.
 Individualize. ≥18yrs: initially 100mg once daily; may increase by 100mg every 5 days; max 300mg/day.
 Severe renal (CrCl <30mL/min) or hepatic (Child-Pugh Class C) impairment: not recommended.
 Concomitant use or discontinuation of CYP2D6 inhibitors, CYP3A4 inhibitors or inducers: monitor closely and consider dose adjustments (see full labeling).
-Withdraw gradually by 25–50% every 2–4 days.
+Withdraw gradually (esp. if opioid-dependent), taper by ≤10–25% every 2–4 weeks.

 <18yrs: not recommended.

 Children <12yrs.
 Post-op management in children <18yrs following tonsillectomy and/or adenoidectomy.
 Significant respiratory depression.
 Acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment.
 Known or suspected GI obstruction, including paralytic ileus.
 During or within 14 days of MAOIs.

 Addiction, abuse, and misuse.
 Risk evaluation and mitigation strategy (REMS).
 Life-threatening respiratory depression.
 Accidental ingestion.
 Ultra-rapid metabolism of tramadol and other risk factors for life-threatening respiratory depression in children.
 Neonatal opioid withdrawal syndrome.
 Interactions with drugs affecting CYP450 isoenzymes.
 Risks from concomitant use with benzodiazepines or other CNS depressants.